chalatz/tours/pages/links/historical-sites/old-town.md

       caption: The main street of Collachio (Street of The Knights).
     - thumb: img/Old_Town/set_2/street_of_the_knights_2_mod_small.jpg
       href: img/Old_Town/set_2/street_of_the_knights_2_mod.jpg
-      alt: Street of the Knights in the Old City, Rhodes Tour
+      alt: 'Street of the Knights in the Old City, rhodes on your own from cruise ship '
       caption: "(Street of The Knights) Several Langues had their palaces along the street.
 They had decorated portals and windows in addition to many coats of arms."